BeamCtrl/Airiana/README.md

   -Run  "sudo python ./install.py"

-  -Update the location file with your current position for YR.no
+  -Update the latlong.json file with your position to enable the forcast for your position.

 #### To enable HomeAssitant integration: